Caps (gamer): 2020 season

 In the pre-season between 2019 and 2020 Caps switched his position from mid lane to bot lane.
 Once again Caps and G2 ended up taking first place in the regular season.
 When playoffs arrived, G2's first matchup was against rookie squad Mad Lions.
 G2 lost this series 2–3, which lead to G2 having to play in the losers bracket to reach the finals.
 This went easy enough with G2 winning both the series against Origen and the rematch against MAD 3–1.
 In the finals against Fnatic, G2 showed what they could do and swept Caps' old team 3–0.
 After this success however Caps decided to swap back to the mid lane ahead of the LEC 2020 Summer Split.

 In the LEC 2020 Summer Split, Caps and G2 Esports, managed to win once again the LEC Champion title and qualify for Worlds 2020.

 At the 2020 League of Legends World Championship, G2 Esports was able to qualify for the quarterfinals, where they defeated GenG 3–0, but got eliminated in the semifinals by the eventual World Champions DAMWON Gaming and finished in 3rd-4th place.

 2021 season

+In 2021, Perkz left roster and Rekkles joins.
+Caps and roster was considered a super team and expected to high win.
+However, the results in Spring and Summer were not as expected with 3rd place in Spring not making MSI and 4th place in Summer not making Worlds.